Optimal Sensing Protocol for Statistically Polarized Nano-NMR with NV Centers

 To obtain $R_\delta$ we calculate, for each experiment, the theoretical $I_\delta$ for the alternative measurement protocol using the same parameters as in the experiment.
 We resort to this procedure given the difficulty of performing identical experiments with both protocols.
-The main implication is that the obtained $R_\delta$ is always biased towards the theoretical calculation, as it excludes possible error sources present in experiments.
+This procedure excludes possible error sources present in the experiments, which results in a $R_\delta$ biased toward the theoretical calculation, in which these same errors are excluded.
+This accounts, in part, for not saturating the Cram\'er-Rao bound (see Appendix~\ref{CR}).

-Figures~\ref{Experiments}(b) and (c) show the experimental results for $R_\delta$ over a theoretical background calculated exactly from the integrals in Eqs.~(\ref{cstotalinfo}) and (\ref{qdynetotalinfo}), fixing all the parameters but two.
+Figures \ref{Experiments}(b) and (c) show the experimental results for $R_\delta$ over a theoretical background calculated exactly from the integrals in Eqs.~(\ref{cstotalinfo}) and (\ref{qdynetotalinfo}), fixing all the parameters but two.
 This poses a problem when showing together theory and experiment, as different experiments have more than two different parameters.
 We solve the issue by scaling the experimental results according to the fixed parameters chosen for the theory background.
-This does not alter the relation between protocols (the experimental $R_\delta$ still reflects the best protocol for these parameters), and permits us showing the optimal parameter regions for each protocol while at the same time demonstrating with experiments that our theory is sound.
-In each Figure, we display the obtained ratio with the corresponding experimental result as filled shapes in the parameter space, while empty shapes represent full theoretical expectation.
+This does not alter the relation between protocols (the experimental $R_\delta$ still reflects the best protocol for these parameters), and permits showing the optimal parameter regions for each protocol while at the same time demonstrating correspondence between theory and experiments.
+In each figure, we display the obtained ratio with the corresponding experimental result as filled shapes in the parameter space, while empty shapes represent full theoretical expectation.
+There is a small deviation between the full theoretical expectation and the ratio between theory and experiment.
+The similarity between the deviations for CS and Qdyne experiments show that both experimental setups are subject to similar, not-accounted-for, errors (see Appendix~\ref{CR}).
+This represents a strong validation of our theoretical modeling, and shows that calculating $I_\delta$ is a mathematically consistent procedure for experimental optimization.